Want To Transition Your Career But Lacking Industry Experience?

-When supply outweighs demand, an organisation will usually narrow their shortlising criteria based on who has relevant industry experience, thinking that it is essential.
+When supply (candidates in the market) outweighs demand (job opportunities in the market) an organisation will usually narrow their shortlisting criteria based on who has relevant industry experience, thinking that it is essential.
 It sounds logical, but should it be the defining factor?

-Are they missing out on other attributes which are not currently within their organisation by looking for more of the same?
+However are they missing out on other attributes which are not currently within their organisation by looking for ‘more of the same’?

 At a time when organisations are looking to innovate, perhaps they should be thinking more innovatively when it comes to who they recruit by bringing on people with a fresh set of eyes and a new perspective.